deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### out_mul

 - **Type**: Boolean
 - **Description**: If set to 1, ABACUS will output the Mulliken population analysis result.
-The name of the output file is mulliken.txt
+The name of the output file is mulliken.txt.
+In MD calculations, the output interval is controlled by [out_interval](#out_interval).
 - **Default**: 0

 ### out_freq_elec